MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/basic-output-queue.md

 ## Azure Storage Queue output binding
 Azure Storage Queues can be used as output bindings for your Azure Functions app.
-Using the `Queue` attribute will allow you to make a paramter as a source to push queue messages.
-Some suported parameter types include:
+Using the `Queue` attribute allows you to make a parameter as a source to push queue messages.
+Some supported parameter types include:

-* out <POCO> -  a .NET POCO will be serialized into JSON before being added to the message payload
+* out <POCO> -  a .NET POCO is serialized into JSON before being added to the message payload
 * out string
 * out byte[]